 What is evidence-based?

-This means that I consult the latest evidence from government guidelines such as NICE, SACN and NHS, along with peer reviewed journals and clinical trials.
+This means that I consult the latest evidence from government guidelines such as NICE and SACN, along with peer reviewed journals and clinical trials.

 Is Nutritional Therapy for me?